Papua New Guinea

 Key incentives that are available with specific application to primary production activities include:

-• Outright deductions for certain capital expenditures, including clearing, preparing, or conserving land for agriculture; eradicating pests; providing labourers’ accommodation; and for the conservation and conveyance of water.
+• Outright deductions for certain capital expenditures, including clearing, preparing, or conserving land for agriculture; eradicating pests; providing labourers’ accommodation; and for the conservation and conveyance of water – allowable in full under Section 123 in the tax year incurred, as primary production expenditure.

 Tax credit for infrastructure development by agricultural, mining, petroleum, and gas companies

-A tax credit is available to agricultural, mining, petroleum, gas, and certain tourism companies that incur expenditure on a prescribed infrastructure development.
-The credit is limited to 2% of the assessable income or the amount of tax payable for the year (in respect of that mining, petroleum, or gas project), whichever is less.
-Excess expenditure over the 2% or tax payable may be included in the following year’s rebate claim.
+A tax credit is available to primary production, mining, petroleum and gas companies that incur expenditure on a prescribed infrastructure development.
+The credit is limited to 3% of the assessable income or the amount of tax payable for the year (in respect of that mining, petroleum, or gas project), whichever is less.
+Excess expenditure over the 3% or tax payable may be included in the following year’s rebate claim.
 Unutilised credits or excess expenditure can generally be carried forward for up to seven years from the year it was incurred.

 A prescribed infrastructure development includes a school, aid post, hospital road, and other capital assets that have been approved as such by the Department of National Planning and the IRC.
 It cannot be an expenditure required under the Mining Act or the Oil and Gas Act.